MC/0081 - SURGERY I AND UROLOGY

 The laude will be awarded to the candidates that demonstrate to be remarkably above the average, whose eventual expressional, conceptual, logical and notional limits result to be mainly irrelevant.

-The student is free as regards the choice of the text or texts on which to study.
+General Surgery I: the student is free as regards the choice of the text or texts on which to study.
 Of the many treaties in Italian or English, an edition not prior to 2018 is recommended.

 The exam registrations will take place through ESSE3 platform.